 As you remember, the Amherst College campus has many hills.
 Programs are held in a variety of locations and unfortunately we are unable to provide individuals with transportation between buildings and programs.
 Alumni with mobility concerns can call 413-542-2313 before Reunion to discuss available services.

 On-campus housing is available for alumni and guests on Wednesday through Saturday evenings.
 Rooms may be reserved when registering for Reunion online or by paper registration form.
 Alumni and Parent Programs will make the housing assignments on a first come, first served basis.
-Room assignments and keys are picked up by alumni when they arrive on campus.
-We do our best to house all classmates within the same dormitory (or set of dormitories).
+Registrants intending to stay on campus should register for housing at their earliest convenience to ensure availability.
+We do our best to house all classmates within the same residence hall (or set of residence halls).
 Please note: Actual room assignments will not be available until alumni arrive on campus.
-Dormitory rooms are functional (extra-long twin size beds, sheets, towels, a pillow and a blanket are provided).
+Residence hall rooms are functional (extra-long twin size beds, sheets, towels, a pillow and a blanket are provided).
 There are no rooms with private baths.
-All dormitories and houses are non-smoking.
-The dormitories are not air-conditioned and we encourage guests to bring a fan and nightlight if necessary.
+All residence halls and houses are non-smoking.
+The residence halls are not air-conditioned; we encourage guests to bring a fan and nightlight if they find it necessary.
 For more information on housing, please see the Reunion Accomodations page.

-Reunion Chairs will receive a form indicating how many beds/rooms are available at headquarters and asking for a list of classmates who should be housed there (as space allows).
+Reunion Chairs will receive a form asking for a list of classmates who should be housed at headquarters (as space allows).
 Most often the Reunion Chair and their committee members elect to stay at headquarters.
-Alumni staying at headquarters still need to register and pay for housing.
-On-campus housing is free for alumni and one guest each for the Classes of 1935-1958 (60th Reunion and beyond) and for children under 3 years old.
-Housing for children ages 4-10 is $10 per child, per night.
-The charge for all others is $35 per person, per night.
+All alumni staying at headquarters still need to register and pay for housing.
+The charge for on-campus housing is $35 per person, per night; the charge for children ages 4-10 is $10 per child, per night.
 The housing fee is waived for Reunion Chairs and their families.
+Housing is free for alumni and one guest each for the Classes of 1935-1960 (60th Reunion and beyond) and for children under 3 years old.

-Classmates who prefer to stay in local hotels or motels are advised to make their own arrangements well in advance.
-Please direct them to our list of local accommodations.
+Classmates who prefer to stay in local hotels or motels are advised to make their own arrangements well in advance, as this time of year is high season for commencements and reunions across the five colleges.
+For more information please see a list of local accommodations.

 Children’s Reunion Evening Program

-The Children’s Reunion Evening Program is a service sponsored by the College for children ages 4-12.
-The program runs on the Friday and Saturday nights of Reunion from 5-10 p.m.
+Children ages 4-12 may participate in the Children’s Reunion Evening Program.
+This program is a service offered by the College and it runs on the Friday and Saturday nights of Reunion from 5 -10 p.m.
 Dinner and age-appropriate activities are included.
 Learn more about Children’s Reunion.
+Families are encouraged to register early to ensure that a space is available for them.
+There is a per-child fee for this program.

 Child Care and Babysitters